 Marcia Bull Stadeker has extensive trial and appellate experience with a focus in the area of civil rights, First Amendment litigation, and employment litigation.
 She began her career as a civil rights attorney with the renowned Southern Poverty Law Center in Montgomery, Alabama.
 As a partner at Dow Lohnes, she has represented clients in state and federal court throughout the country litigating controversies over constitutionally protected speech and issues relating to retaliation, wrongful discharge, emotional distress and other employment-related claims.
 Having represented both plaintiffs and defendants during her legal career, Marcia has obtained an invaluable perspective from both sides of the table.
 She obtained her law degree from Harvard Law School in 1994.
 Read More

 IMPORTANT NOTICE AND DISCLAIMER: The information on this web site should not be taken as legal advice.
-While we update the site regularly, changes in the law and variations in facts may make certain information out-of-date or inapplicable.
+Subsequent changes in the law or variations in facts may make certain information out-of-date or inapplicable.